annetteclopezdavila/Advanced_Machine_Learning/Project0.md

 ---
 layout: page
-title: Project 0
+title: Project 0: Testing Github and Markdown
-subtitle: Testing Github and Markdown
+subtitle: This page will be updated throughout the semester
 ---

 ## Headings